STransform/otes/README.md

 ### Running the Application

-Provide instructions on how to run the application or project.
-This might include commands to start a server, execute a script, etc.
+TO include commands to start a server, execute a script, etc.

 ```bash
 python app.py